Protective hairstyles 101 and creative ways of switching it up with Joan Akob

 Protective hairstyling is when you plait or tie your hair with the ends tucked in.
-Protective hairstyles range from a simple sock bun to braids and wigs.
+This ranges from a simple sock bun to braids and wigs.
 Protective hairstyles not only save you time in front of the mirror; they’re also a great way for protecting your hair ends from breaking.
-When you have a protective hairstyle on, your hair locks in moisture, absorbs nutrients better and is free from the stretching and pulling that comes with everyday styling.
+When you have a protective hairstyle on, your hair locks in moisture, absorb nutrients better and is free from the stretching and pulling that comes with everyday styling.
 This hibernation period gives your hair a break and can allow it to grow freely.
 To get the most out of protective hairstyles here are a few tips:

 - Before getting your protective hairstyling on it is important to give your hair a good washing, conditioning, and untangling session.

 - Twist out every section of the hair that is to be braided before installing a braid.
 This will reduce breakage when it’s time to undo your protective hairstyle.

 - Pulling your hair too tight can cause breakage, loss of hairline and nasty pimples on your edges.

 - Wear a satin bonnet or scarf for overnight protection.

 - A water-based spray works wonders for keeping hair soft and frizz-free.